-Setting up GNOME Remote Desktop for headless multi-user RDP access on Ubuntu 25.10 (Questing Quokka) is tricky.
-This guide shows a working approach if the out of the box clean install doesn't work using only the software included with Ubuntu Desktop and uses openssl to generate TLS certificates.
-It explains common errors you may see and how to resolve them.
+Setting up GNOME Remote Desktop for headless multi-user RDP access on Ubuntu 25.10 (Questing Quokka) is trickier than it should be.
+This guide documents a working approach using only the software shipped with Ubuntu Desktop — no extra packages required — and uses openssl to generate TLS certificates.
+It covers common errors and how to resolve them, and reflects what actually works in 2026.

 Overview

-• Go to Settings > System > Click on Remote Login and enable it.
+- Go to Settings > System > Remote Login and enable it.

 sudo grdctl --system status --show-credentials